ronikobrosly/causal-curve/paper/paper.md

 `causal-curve` attempts to make the user-experience as painless as possible:

-- This package's API was designed to resemble that of `scikit-learn`, as this is a commonly used Python predictive modeling framework that most machine learning practioners are familiar with.
+- This package's API was designed to resemble that of `scikit-learn`, as this is a commonly used Python predictive modeling framework familiar to most machine learning practitioners.
 - All of the major classes contained in `causal-curve` readily use Pandas DataFrames and Series as inputs, to make this package more easily integrate with the standard Python data analysis tools.
 - A full, end-to-end example of applying the package to a causal inference problem (the analysis of health data)